timesize/monster-oop/03-angular-mean/intro-angular/27-28/README.md

 `ng-app` turns ordinary HTML into an Angular application.

-`ng-controller` registers a controller for a section of our application.
+`ng-controller` connects a controller (a JavaScript file containing logic) to a section of our application.

 `ng-model` ties together (*binds*) values in HTML and data in the controller.

-`ng-repeat` iterates over a collection.
+`ng-repeat` iterates over a collection and can display a chunk of html once for each element in the collection.

-#### ng-controller
+### `ng-controller`

-Controllers contain all the business logic for our application.
+Controllers contain the business logic for our application.
+They're the place that we're going to be writing our JavaScript.

 This is typically what it looks like to define a controller: